-German raids target group who plotted coup
+Germany arrests 25 accused of plotting coup

 A German man referred to as a prince called Heinrich XIII, 71, is alleged to have been central to their plans.

-Among those arrested in 11 German states were two alleged ringleaders according to federal prosecutors.
+According to federal prosecutors, he is one of two alleged ringleaders among those arrested across 11 German states.

-The plotters are said to include members of the extremist Reichsbürger (Citizens of the Reich) movement, which has long been in the sights of German police over violent attacks and racist conspiracy theories.
+The plotters are said to include members of the extremist Reichsbürger [Citizens of the Reich] movement, which has long been in the sights of German police over violent attacks and racist conspiracy theories.
 They also refuse to recognise the modern German state.

-An estimated 50 men and women are alleged to have been part of the group who are said to have plotted to overthrow the republic and replace it with a new state modelled on the Germany of 1871.
+An estimated 50 men and women are alleged to have been part of the group who are said to have plotted to overthrow the republic and replace it with a new state modelled on the Germany of 1871 - an empire called the Second Reich.

 "We don't yet have a name for this group," said a spokeswoman for the federal prosecutor's office.